 - Pour the mixture onto the lined tray, spread evenly and bake for around 20 minutes or until the mixture is golden brown.

-- Remove from oven, break into pieces and store in a sealed container for up to 3 weeks.
+- Remove from oven, break into pieces, add the prunes and coconut flakes / desiccated coconut and store in a sealed container for up to 3 weeks.

 - Serve with yoghurt and fresh fruit of your choice.